jewelsofthought/neshama/site/posts/parashot/Shemini.md

 [Calf](https://blog.israelbiblicalstudies.com/holy-land-studies/the-real-meaning-of-the-golden-calf/)

 But what about the word for calf in the original Hebrew?
-The word egel (עגל) comes from the Hebrew root which means “to roll”, “circular” or “round”.
+The word egel (עגל) comes from the Hebrew root which means "to roll", "circular" or "round".
 What is the connection between the calf and the verb to roll?
-Presumably, the calf is known as a “rounder” because his grazing caused him to walk in circles.
+Presumably, the calf is known as a "rounder" because his grazing caused him to walk in circles.
 The word for a grazing path is a _maagal_, which literally means a circuit.
 Interesting that in the two stories of golden calves seen above, the calf was regarded by its creator as a beneficial link, something completing the wide circuit which divides the human and divine spheres.

 <blockquote>